The design of Shaftesbury’s homes, shops, public buildings and landmarks give our town its character.

 It is also possible to identify buildings of local importance and these can be added to a ‘local listed’ held by Dorset Council.
 This doesn’t offer the powerful protection of being on the National Heritage List but does mean that their local importance will be considered in planning decisions.

 Having reviewed the Historic Town Survey, which identifies many ‘key buildings’, and working with Shaftesbury Civic Society, we have identified 40 buildings that would merit local listing.
-The list can be found in Appendix I.

 For maps and more information please click here to view the full Neighbourhood Plan.